-The Commission proposes to add a now system of records, EEOC-19.
-Rouplying Fund Registrations.
-The Conmission's Revolving Fund was ostablished by Congress to permit EKOC lo pravide equal employment opportunity training and technical assistatico el cost lo employers an individuals and use the proceeds/for further Araining and technical essistando.
-The Revolving Fund proposos/to keep a database of information about the persons who have allonded Ils training or technical assistance programs.
-The registration information is used by Revolving Fund stall for the program in conflection with which it was becoived and for mailings about future programs.
-Three roution-uses are propoled for the new system.
+The Commission proposes to add a now system of records, EEOC-19, Revolving Fund Registrations.
+The Confinission's Revolving Fund was established by Congress to permit EKOC to pravide equal employment opportunity training and technical assistatico al cost lo employers an individuals and use the procoods/for further training and technical essistance.
+The Revolving Fund proposes/to keep a database of information about the persons who have allonded Ils training or lochnical assistance programs.
+The registration information is used by Revolving Fund stall for the program in conflection with which it was received and for mailings about future programs.
+Three routine uses are proposed for the how system.

-The Commission also proposes to add a new system of records/EEOC-20.
-RESOLVE Program Records.
-RESOLVE is EEOC's internal oltemative dispute resolution program.
-The RESOLVE Program provides a forum to EEOC employees for the informal resolution of a voriety of workploke disputes as an alternative to Use publicedures that employees traditionally use to resolve disputes, such as the REO complaint process and the negotilited and administrative grevando procedures.
-RESOLVE covers a varially of common workplace displics and issues, such as terms and conditions of Amployment, requests for reasonable accommodation and allegations of employment discrimination.
-Three routine uses are proposed lof this new system.
+The Commission also proposes to add a new system offrecords/EEOC-20, RESOLVE Program Records.
+RESOLVE is EEOC's internal alternative dispute program provides a forum to EEOC employees for the informal resolution of a voriety of workplate disputes as an alternative to the publicedures that employees traditionally use to resolve disputes, such as the AEO complaint process and the negotified and administrative geevande procedures.
+IESOLVE covers a variety of common workplace disputes and issues, such as terms and conditions of amployment, requests for reasonable accommodation and allegations of employment discrimination.
+Three routine uses are proposed for this new system.

-The proposed routine used for EEOC-16, Office of Inspector General Investigative Files, and the two proposed/new systems of recolds meet the compatibility criteria since the information involved is collected for the purposh of the applicable routing usos. - We andicipate that any disclosure pursuant to these routine uses will not result in any unwarranted adverse ellegis on personal privacy.
+The proposed routine uses for EEOC-16, Olfice of Inspector General Investigative Files, and the two proposed new systems of records meet the compatibility criteria since the information involved is collected for the purpose of the applicable routine uses.
+We anticipate that any disclosure pursuant to these routine uses with not result in any unwarranted adverse effects on personal privacy.

-Finally.
-Use Commission has amended Appondix A to reflect the current names and addresses of its offices in the fiellt.
+Appendix A to reflect the current names and addresses of its offices in the field.

 For the Commission.
-Cavi M. Dominguez, Simi